brandonwie/jbook-ts-react/README.md

 ### [Immer](https://immerjs.github.io/immer/)

 - cleaner code for reducer
-- No need to pass initialState inside reducer, but pass it as second argument in `produce()` function (to resolve unexpected `undefined` type error)
+- No need to pass initialState inside reducer, but pass it as second argument in `produce()` function (to resolve unexpected `undefined` type error on states)